-Symptoms: Include weakness in hind quarters, back feet dragging, constipation and inability to withstand normal labor.
+Symptoms of milk fever, or Hypocalcemia, include weakness in hind quarters, back feet dragging, constipation and inability to withstand normal labor.

 Supplies For Treatment and Prevention: